the-rectifier/writeups/HTB/Machines/Previse/Previse.md

 uid=1000(m4lwhere) gid=1000(m4lwhere) euid=0(root) egid=0(root) groups=0(root),1000(m4lwhere)
 ```

 ### 5.)
 Conclusion

- - **NEVER** execute code that could possibly be controlled by an end-user, but if you have to make sure you sanitize is properly.
+- **NEVER** execute code that could possibly be controlled by an end-user, but if you have to, make sure you sanitize is properly.
 - Always use absolute paths when writing programs and if they access sensitive information make sure that they are not both executable and editable by a low privilege User.